Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Background

 \section{Background}

 \parhead{Proof-of-Stake Ethereum} Ethereum has operated under \gls{pos} since September 2022~\cite{ethereum2022merge}.
 In \gls{pos}, any participant can become a validator by depositing at least 32 ETH as collateral, which aligns incentives with the network's security~\cite{buterin2020combining}.
 Block production under \gls{pos} follows the proposer–attester model.
 In each 12-second slot, a validator is pseudorandomly selected as the \textit{proposer} to create and broadcast a new block.
 A committee of validators, also pseudorandomly selected from the active validator set, serves as \textit{attesters} by making attestations on the proposed block.
-The block is considered valid only if it receives the required number of attestations, as mandated by the protocol.
+Attesters verify the proposed block and broadcast attestations reflecting their local fork-choice view of the chain.
+These attestations contribute weight to fork choice and finality, affecting whether subsequent proposers continue building on the block and whether the chain later finalizes it.
+In this paper, we approximate this process with a threshold on attestation weight: a block is treated as canonical once the threshold is exceeded.

 \parhead{Maximal Extractable Value} \gls{mev} refers to the value that privileged entities (e.g., proposers) can capture by inserting, excluding, or reordering transactions within a block~\cite{daian2020flash}. \gls{mev} poses a threat to decentralization by skewing the reward distribution, which in principle should be homogeneous across validators given equal stake.
 Since effective extraction requires substantial capital, specialized infrastructure, and sophisticated algorithms, \gls{mev} can foster centralization by concentrating rewards among well-resourced actors~\cite{EthereumFoundationPBS}.